The Best Black Bean Soup Recipe

-- The corn adds a touch of sweetness.
-I used fire-roasted corn from Trader Joe[s (love this stuff!)
+- Sweetness: The corn adds a touch of sweetness.
+I used fire-roasted corn from Trader Joe’s (love this stuff!)

-- The red wine vinegar adds the perfect, if unexpected, finishing touch.
+- Acid: The red wine vinegar adds the perfect, if unexpected, finishing touch.

 Black bean soup can be as be as easy (and cheap) as adding your favorite salsa to black beans and heating.
 But I think this recipe is more fun.

-1 cup fresh or frozen corn (I used frozen fire-roasted corn)
+- 1 cup fresh or frozen sweet corn (I used fire-roasted corn)

-1 small tomato, chopped (use half for soup and half for garnish)
+- 1 small tomato, chopped (use half for soup and half for topping)

-2 tablespoons adobo sauce (from a can of chipotles in adobo sauce)
+- 2 tablespoons adobo sauce (from a can of chipotle peppers in adobo sauce)